-The easiest way to get immunizations done is to make an appointment at a CVS Minute Clinic.
+The easiest way to get immunizations done is to make an appointment at a retail pharmacy.
 They carry most vaccinations and they accept the university's health insurance.
-You can schedule an appointment online at a local CVS Minute Clinic.
+You can schedule an appointment online at a local Walgreens and CVS.

 What happens if I do not upload my immunizations?

-Students who fail to upload the necessary information by August 1st will be dropped from their fall courses.
-Students who have not registered for fall classes by August 1st will have a hold placed on their registration preventing them from registering for courses until the information has been properly submitted.
-For this reason, it’s imperative that information is uploaded prior to August 1st.
+Students who fail to upload the necessary information by August 1st will have a hold placed on their course registration preventing them from registering for courses until the information has been properly submitted.

 Prior to a first appointment at Student Health Services, students are required to complete a Consent to Treatment form.
 To fulfill immunization requirements, students must complete their Health History form and upload their official Immunization document from their provider.